Raiders of the Hidden Ark

 The most complete account of the Parker expedition and those who went on it

-In 1911 newspapers across the US (and the world) reported on an explosive story following riots and disorder in Jerusalem:
+In 1911 newspapers in the US, UK and around the world reported on an explosive story following riots and disorder in Jerusalem:

 - ‘Have Englishmen Found the Ark of the Covenant?’ – New York Times 7th May 1911